wdporter/i-am-that-vuepress/81-the-root-cause-of-fear/readme.md

 takes many shapes and distorts my thoughts and feelings.
 But how did this anxiety come into being?

-**M:**&ensp;It is a mental state caused by the ‘I am the body’ idea.
-It can be removed by the contrary idea, ‘I am not the body’.
+**M:**&ensp;It is a mental state caused by the “I am the body” idea.
+It can be removed by the contrary idea, “I am not the body”.
 Both the ideas are false, but one removes the other.
 Realise that no ideas are your own; they all come to you from outside.
 You must think it all out for yourself; become yourself the object of your meditation.
-The effort to understand yourself is <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join).
-<em>Yoga</em> teaches the means by which the individual spirit
-(<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>.
-Be a <span data-tippy-content="One who practices <em>yoga</em>.">yogi</span>, give your life to it — brood, wonder, search, till you come to the root of error and to the truth beyond the error.
+The effort to understand yourself is <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>.
+Be a <span data-tippy-content="One who practices <em>yoga</em>.">yogi</span>, give your life to it — brood, wonder, search, until you come to the root of error and to the truth beyond the error.

 **Q:**&ensp;In meditation, who meditates — the person or the witness?

 **M:**&ensp;Meditation is a deliberate attempt to pierce into the higher states of consciousness and finally go beyond them.
 The art of meditation is the art of shifting the focus of attention to ever subtler levels without losing one’s grip on the levels left behind.
 In a way it is like having death under control.
 One begins with the lowest levels: social circumstances, customs and habits; physical surroundings, the posture and the breathing of the body; the senses, their sensations and perceptions; the mind, its thoughts and feelings, until the entire mechanism of personality is grasped and firmly held.
-The final stage of meditation is reached when the sense of identity goes beyond the ‘I am so-and-so’, beyond ‘so I am’, beyond ‘I am the witness only’, beyond ‘there is’, beyond all ideas into the impersonally personal pure being.
+The final stage of meditation is reached when the sense of identity goes beyond the “I am so-and-so”, beyond “so I am”, beyond “I am the witness only”, beyond “there is”, beyond all ideas into the impersonally personal pure being.
 But you must be energetic when you take to meditation.
 It is definitely not a part-time occupation.
 Limit your interests and activities to what is needed for you and your dependents’ barest needs.
 Save all of your energies and time for breaking the wall your mind had built around you.
 Believe me, you will not regret it.

 **Q:**&ensp;How do I come to know that my experience is universal?